 Failure to Monitor a Patient in the Post-Anesthesia Care Unit

 After many routine surgeries, the patient is delivered to the post-anesthesia care unit or PACU for monitoring during their recovery.
-During this time-period, the patient is supposed to be monitored carefully to ensure that no adverse side-effects, complications or reactions occur as a result of the procedure itself nor of the medicines or anesthesia administered during the surgery.
+During this time period, the patient is supposed to be monitored carefully to ensure that no adverse side effects, complications, or reactions occur as a result of the procedure itself or of the medicines or anesthesia administered during the surgery.
 Failure to monitor the patient properly can have devastating effects.
 If your loved one was injured due to medical negligence and failure to monitor their vital signs in the PACU, you should speak to a medical malpractice attorney about the case immediately.